Updated: Jul 22

 I hear so many women complain about their figures while they shop for new clothes I thought I would write a post to let them know there are ways to look great in your clothes.
-The reason so many women hate shopping is they are really unhappy with their bodies, but once they learn how to use line and colour to showcase their good qualities and conceal their flaws, a whole new attitude ensues!
+The reason so many women hate shopping is they are really unhappy with their bodies, but once they learn how to use line and colour to showcase their best qualities, a whole new attitude ensues!
 I hope these tips will be useful to you!

 Wear Shapewear!
 There are an amazing number of styles and types of shapewear available today at a variety of price points that target all our problem areas and mask our cellulite.
 Your clothes will fit better when you wear shapewear and hang the way they're designed to!

 Wear the Right Bra!
 You've all been told at one point or another you are wearing the wrong sized bra.
 Believe it or not, it makes a big difference the way a shirt fits if your bra is the right size and type for your body.
 If you've never had one, get a bra fitting by someone who knows what they're doing.
-Don't waste another nickel buying bras that do nothing for your figure, hurt your back, and make you look slovenly!
+Don't waste another nickel buying bras that do nothing for your figure, hurt your back, and drag you down!

 Use Dark Shades of a Colour to Slim and Reduce.
 Any part of your body you want to appear smaller can be done effectively with black, navy or dark shades of any colour, such as burgundy, dark teal, or chocolate.
 Wear darker shades on top to reduce an overly large bust, or below the waist to slim the hip and tummy area.